 - P&L currency:

 Both CFDs and spot FX trading have the p&l calculated (and denominated) in the quote currency

 Examples of CFD trading and Forex trading

-Let’s say you think the euro will increase in value versus the dollar.
-You want to go long, or ‘buy’, EUR /USD at 1.0600.
+Let’s say you think the euro will increase in value versus the Australian dollar.
+You want to go long, or ‘buy’ one standard lot of EUR /AUD at 1.54500.
 Below shows the example of how you would do this as a CFD and forex trade.